This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 I was a guest of WOW air for their inaugural flight to Bristol and received complimentary airfare.
-I was not required to write this review, but love saving you money on travel (especially when it makes sense!).
+I was not required to write this review, but love saving you money on travel.
 All opinions remain my own.